yvelikova/axway-open-docs/content/en/docs/apimanager_capacityguide/performance_test_results.md

 Download the [test results of all multi-node HA scenarios both with local and remote Cassandra from Axway Support](https://support.axway.com/en/documents/document-details/id/1444236).

-In the table, the test cases appear in the format `Product_TestScenario_HighAvailability_NumberOfNodes_SSL_TrafficMonitoring_RealTimeMonitoring`.
+The test cases in the test results appear in the format `Product_TestScenario_HighAvailability_NumberOfNodes_SSL_TrafficMonitoring_RealTimeMonitoring`.
 For multi-node tests, the message size is always 1KB, and it is not specified in the test case.

 For example, the test case `API_Manager_APIKEY_HAL_MultiNode_6nodes_SSL_TrafMon_RTM` has the following characteristics: